 28 March 2018

-The final part of the welcome address was given by Dr. Arafaat who was very glad to be taking part in the event as a DAAD alumnus firstly, and for his interest in the topic secondly.
-He emphasised the importance of scientific collaborations in urban planning, and more specifically on the topic of traffic.
-As it is the case in most of the metropolitan regions in developing countries, Dr. Arafaat states that Cairo is suffering from a high amount of carbon dioxide emission as one of the side effects of traffic, that consequently causes indirect financial burden on the Egyptian economy.
+Angela Ittel expressed her satisfaction about her ability to visit Egypt multiple times as part of the TU Berlin collaborations with a multitude of entities, researchers and different universities.
+After introducing the lecturer, Prof. Dr. Kai Nagel, a researcher at the same university, she also mentioned what she referred to as TU Berlin’s “sister campus” in El Gouna, where currently three master’s programmes are offered with a potential of further expansions in the near future.
+The final part of the welcome address was given by Dr. Arafaat who was very glad to be taking part in the event as a DAAD alumnus, firstly, and for his interest in the topic, secondly.
+He emphasised the importance of scientific collaborations in urban planning and, more specifically, on the topic of traffic.
+As is the case in most metropolitan regions in developing countries, Dr. Arafaat stated that Cairo is suffering from high levels of carbon dioxide emissions as one of the side effects of traffic, that consequently put an indirect financial burden on the Egyptian economy.

 Kai Nagel, Professor of Transportation and Planning at TU Berlin, then gave an hour-long lecture consisting of two parts.
 At the beginning, Nagel introduced MATSim, the Multi-Agent Transport Simulation Toolkit, an open source software project started by him, intended for the use in transportation planning models.
 The software basically simulates the transportation behaviour of many people in a city system, each transport user on their own and with their unique path and vehicle.
 Doing that, the programme can distinguish between categories like pedestrian, train, car, bicycle and even more.
 The movement of all users then results in traffic and congestions which the programme can display.
 Moreover, the model can also show the emissions of the different vehicles.